Polistes annularis: Variations in the colony cycle

 The reproductive females of P. annularis tend to outlive the subordinate co-foundresses of their association.
 Through the course of the colony cycle, the number of mated workers increases along with the queen's pronounced shows of dominance over the nest.
 In general, foundresses have greater inclusive fitness if they are associated with smaller colonies.
 Notably, nests built by a lone foundresses tend to produce far more offspring than do the subordinate co-foundresses of other nests.
 The ability of a lone foundress to found a nest is likely correlated to her body size in terms of the length of her wings, the mass of her body minus water weight, and the mass of her body fat.
-The ability of a foundress to found a nest on her own is likely in correlation to the length of her wings (her body size), the mass of her dehydrated body, and the mass of her body fat.
 From the moment that a foundress is established in the association of a new nest, she will from then on remain at that nest unless her proper nest is wrecked.
-In the event of a destroyed nest, a foundress may occasionally enter into the association of another nest’s foundresses who originally came from her same natal nest.
+In the event of a destroyed nest, a foundress may occasionally enter into the association of another nest's foundresses who originally came from her same natal nest.

 Behavior

 Diet

-P. annularis hunts mostly in wooded areas and preys primarily on caterpillars from a large number of lepidopteran families, including the Arctiidae, Saturniidae, Geometridae, Limacodidae, Lymantriidae, Notodontidae, Nymphalidae, Sphingidae, Erebidae, Noctuidae, Amphisbatidae, and Elachistidae.
+Polistes annularis hunts mostly in wooded areas and preys primarily on caterpillars from a large number of lepidopteran families, including the Arctiidae, Saturniidae, Geometridae, Limacodidae, Lymantriidae, Notodontidae, Nymphalidae, Sphingidae, Erebidae, Noctuidae, Amphisbatidae, and Elachistidae.
 They may also hunt flies, moths, butterflies, and other insects.
 Due to the dominance hierarchy, the reproductive foundress leaves the nest as little as possible, with foraging being done primarily by non-reproductive, worker wasps on her behalf.
 Only in small nests, with two or three foundresses, the queen may have to forage as well.
 As soon as the brood of workers emerge as adults, they take over the role of foraging.
 This prey represents only 20% of food resources; the other 80% is liquid.